faust64/highwaytohell/API.md

 you may enter a comma-separated list of IPs or networks.
 In doing so, backend would refuse to authenticate users presenting with that token, unless client IP matches an item from that list.

+## Notes on Mails and SMS Notifications

+Setting up notifications, you may chose to send email or sms alerts based on health check status changes.
+To do so, you would first need to add the notification recipient (email or phone number) as a trusted contact, for the account that would then create your notification configuration.

+From the web client, in your settings, go to the Manage Contacts view - your registration email should already be listed - and use the Add Contact form adding new addresses.

+From the CLI client, use `butters -R contacts -a add -T address@fqdn.com`.

+In both cases, a confirmation email would be sent to you - similar to those sent during account registration.
+Click the link to confirm your address and eventually use it as recipient setting up notifications.